-History

-HIS 161 The Modern West

-HIS 162 Modern Politics: East Asia.

-HIS 165 The Family and the Modern West

-HIS167 Speaking of American History

-HIS 171 World Civilizations to 1500

-HIS 172 World Civilizations since 1500

-HIS 215 The West: Ancient to Medieval.

-HIS 216 The West: Renaissance to 1800.

-HIS 217 The West: 1800 to the Present

-HIS 218 Genres of History

-HIS 225 The History of the American Midwest

-HIS 226 Abraham Lincoln and the American Dream

-HIS 227 Twentieth-Century America and Your Family

-HIS 229 American Women's History

-HIS 230 American Military History, 1600 to 1903

-HIS 231 American Military History, 1903 to Present

-HIS 232 Studies in American Indian History

-HIS 234 Studies in American Cultural History

-HIS 241 Tsarist Russia

-HIS 242 The Soviet Union

-HIS 243 Tudor and Stuart England

-HIS 244 Studies in Early Modern Europe

-HIS 248 Britain in the Long 18th Century

-HIS 249 Victorian Britain

-HIS 251 Greek History

-HIS 252 Roman History

-HIS 253 Roman Games

-HIS 254 The Crusades

-HIS 264 The World Since 1945

-HIS 265 Studies in World History.

-HIS 266 History of China

-HIS 267 History of Japan

-HIS 268 History of Modern Science

-HIS 325 The Holocaust

-HIS 326 High and Later Middle Ages

-HIS 327 Renaissance and Reformation

-HIS 330 Studies in the History of American Thought.

-HIS 333 American Colonial History, 1600-1750

-HIS 334 The New American Nation, 1750-1815

-HIS 335 To Form a More Perfect Union, 1815-1877

-HIS 336 The Search for Order, 1877-1945

-HIS 337 Modern America, 1945 to Present.

-HIS 348 The French Revolution and Napoleon.
+The Modern West

+Modern Politics: East Asia

+The Family and the Modern West

+Speaking of American History

+World Civilizations to 1500

+World Civilizations since 1500

+Africa in World History

+The West: Ancient to Medieval

+The West: Renaissance to 1800

+The West: 1800 to the Present

+Genres of History

+The History of Human Rights

+American Immigration History

+The History of the American Midwest

+Abraham Lincoln and the American Dream

+Twentieth-Century America and Your Family

+American Women's History

+American Military History, 1600 to 1903

+American Military History, 1903 to Present

+Studies in American Indian History

+Studies in American Cultural History

+Tsarist Russia

+The Soviet Union

+Tudor and Stuart England

+Studies in Early Modern Europe

+Britain in the Long 18th Century

+Victorian Britain

+Greek History

+Roman History

+Roman Games

+The Crusades

+The Vikings

+The World Since 1945

+Studies in World History

+History of China

+History of Japan

+History of Modern Science

+The Holocaust

+High and Later Middle Ages

+Renaissance and Reformation

+Studies in the History of American Thought

+American Colonial History, 1600-1750

+The New American Nation, 1750-1815

+To Form a More Perfect Union, 1815-1877

+The Search for Order, 1877-1945

+Modern America, 1945 to Present

+The Jazz Age

+The French Revolution and Napoleon

+Nazi Germany

 HIS 349 Nazi Germany

-HIS 351 Alexander & the Hellenistic World
+- HIS 351 Alexander & the Hellenistic World

+- HIS 354 The World War, 1914-1918

-HIS 358 The British Empire
+- HIS 358 The British Empire

-HIS 359 Medieval and Renaissance Florence
+- HIS 359 Medieval and Renaissance Florence

-HIS 361 Genocide
+- HIS 361 Genocide

-HIS 362 Modern China
+- HIS 362 Modern China

+- HIS 364 Traditional China

+- HIS 365 History of the Middle East

+- HIS 366 Studies in Historiography

+- HIS 367 China and Christianity

+International Studies

+- INS 161 Modern Africa - INS 261 Africa and the Americas: Literature and Society in Africa

+Modern Languages

+ML 161 Latin American Cinema

+PHY 226 From Ancient Thought to Modern Science

+- PLS 161 Democracy

-HIS 365 HIS 366 HIS 367 History of the Middle East Studies in Historiography China and Christianity Internation INS 161 INS 261 al Studies Modern Africa Africa and the Americas: Literature and Society in Africa Modern Lar ML 161 nguages Latin American Cinema Physics PHY 226 From Ancient Thought to Modern Science Political Sc PLS 161 PLS 162 PLS 163 PLS 164 PLS 219 PLS 225 PLS 231 ience Democracy Modern Politics: Power and Ideas Politics, Society and Film Community, Environment and Politics Middle Eastern Politics Women in the Developing World World Politics Psychology PSY 111 Basic Principles of Psychology Sociology SOC 164 SOC 259 Introduction to Sociology Immigration and Transnationalism 1 course The cent assess ph epistemo 2) study hical and Religious Perspectives (PP and RP) - 2 units in different disciplines; from PP and 1 from RP. ral aims of courses that fulfill this requirement are to: 1) detect, analyze, and hilosophical and/or theological truth claims, understanding some of the key blogical issues that arise in the asking of certain fundamental human questions; and engage philosophical texts and traditions, along with fundamental s about reality, experience, meaning, language, knowledge, values, and/or the
+- PLS 162 Modern Politics: Power and Ideas

+- PLS 163 Politics, Society and Film

+- PLS 164 Community, Environment and Politics

+- PLS 219 Middle Eastern Politics

+- PLS 225 Women in the Developing World

+- PLS 231 World Politics

+PSY 111 Basic Principles of Psychology

+SOC 164 Introduction to Sociology

+SOC 259 Immigration and Transnationalism

+3. Philosophical and Religious Perspectives (PP and RP) - 2 units in different disciplines; 1 course from PP and 1 from RP.

+The central aims of courses that fulfill this requirement are to: 1) detect, analyze, and assess philosophical and/or theological truth claims, understanding some of the key epistemological issues that arise in the asking of certain fundamental human questions; 2) study and engage philosophical texts and traditions, along with fundamental questions about reality, experience, meaning, language, knowledge, values, and/or the nature of persons; 3) study and engage religious texts and traditions, myths, symbols, ethics, communities, and/or movements, along with pressing questions about ultimate realities; and 4) reflect critically upon one's own deeply held convictions about ultimate human concerns and the implications of holding these convictions for daily life.
-Traditional China

-HIS 364